mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 ## Class Schedule
 This class is organized in a sequence of modules.
 Specific details surrounding dates for assignments associated with each module will be posted to Canvas and linked below.

 This course uses a version of [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), where "mastery" of a given module is necessary to progress onto the subsequent module.
+Quizzes are used to evaluate "knowledge"; lab exercises are used to demonstrate application of skills.
 In this course, assignments of later modules depends on the successful completion of earlier modules.

 ### Learning Modules
 | Module | Quiz | Lab |